Frequently Asked Questions

 How long should I plan to spend at RBG?

-RBG is home to 5 cultivated garden areas and 27km of hiking trails.
+RBG is home to 4 cultivated garden areas, an Arboretum, and 27km of hiking trails.
 The length of time you spend is up to you!
 Those who are looking for a brisk walk through the gardens could complete them all in a few short hours, while others wishing to stroll at a leisurely pace and read through all the interpretive and educational displays, enjoy any tours and activities happening in the gardens that day, or add a hike to their visit may not be able to complete their visit in just one day.